ananya-singh-afk/ananya-singh-afk/README.md

 I like building projects 💻

-You can reach me at 📫 singh.ananya2580@gmail.com if you are looking for collaboration 👯.
+You can reach me at 📫 singh.ananya2580@gmail.com for collaboration 👯.

 🌱 I’m currently grinding LeetCode for DSA.